Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch4.md

 2. After reading the proof of Theorem 4.2.5, do you have any unanswered questions about any of the logical statements presented?

+With the new topic, I need some more time for it to sink in.
+So yes, but they aren't formed properly yet.